open-ephys/ONI/source/hw-spec/controller.rst

 Controller
 ==========
-The controller’s purpose is to interface an ONI hardware system with the host computer.
+The controller's purpose is to interface an ONI hardware system with the host computer.
 It aggregates and routes device data and provides transparent access to all devices, independently of their physical location.
 The host also contains a common clock that is used to timestamp data from all devices,